gnfisher/student_parser/README.md

   the program, and work down from there.

-* Keep things as modular as possible - for example, make it esay to plug in a differnet parser for CSV files in the future.
+* Keep things as modular as possible - for example, make it esay to plug in a different parser for CSV files in the future.

 Details: